-Beats pulls the 3.5mm plug on HTC partnership with $265 million repurchase of sharesAlex Wagner - Deputy Managing Editor, News Desk
+Beats pulls the 3.5mm plug on HTC partnership with $265 million repurchase of sharesAlex Wagner - Editorial Director of News and Content

 Beats Electronics and HTC have officially pushed the "Stop" button on their relationship.
 HTC announced this morning that it has sold its remaining 24.84 percent stake in Beats Electronics for a total of $265 million, which is $115 million more than HTC got for the other half of its Beats stock a little over a year ago.
 Sources speaking to the Wall Street Journal say that the relationship between Beats and HTC had gone south as of late, with the two companies reportedly disagreeing on decisions related to strategy and investments.